lyuanh0/CSCI-310-Project-2/README.md

 - kinda got entries to be able to display

 ## Latest Updates on Commits
-10/26 LYH: updated journal activity to get UI with entries with RecycleView
+10/26 LYH: updated journal activity to get UI with entries with RecycleView & got rid of journal-related functions within LLM client file
 10/22 LYH: Set up the LLM inference for the journal